Gearhungry logo.

 Q: Do Benchmade pocket knives include a warranty?

 A: Benchmade products carry a full limited lifetime warranty when purchased from authorized resellers.
-Perhaps more importantly they also provide at no charge their LifeSharp service wherein you send your knife back to them when you need it properly sharpened.
-Just be careful not to modify a Benchmade pocket knife in anyway or you will void the warranty.
-If you do modify the knife the company may still provide limited LifeSharp service.
-But they decide whether to do so on a case by case basis.
+Perhaps more importantly they also provide their LifeSharp service at no charge.
+To use this service, you send your knife back to them when you need it properly sharpened.
+Just be careful not to modify a Benchmade pocket knife in any way or you void the warranty.
+If you do modify the knife, the company may still provide limited LifeSharp service.
+But they decide whether to do so on a case-by-case basis.

-A: Benchmade knives are proudly designed and produced in Oregon City, Oregon.
+A: Benchmade knives hail from the outdoor paradise that is Oregon.
+The Benchmade Production takes place in Oregon City, Oregon just outside of Portland.
 They are one of only a few knife manufacturers who still produce their knives in the USA.

 Related Reads